-- 1. From our textbook: Inverse of a line not passing through the pole of inversion is a circle (Theorem 5.5.6), only the circle of inversion and the circles orthogonal to it are preserved by inversion (Theorem 5.5.10), existence of the angle of parallelism (Theorem 6.2.1), defect is additive (Theorem 6.4.3), (AAA) congruence in hyperbolic geometry (Theorem 6.4.5). - 2.
+- 1. From our textbook: Inverse of a line not passing through the pole of inversion is a circle (Theorem 5.5.6 or handout), only the circle of inversion and the circles orthogonal to it are preserved by inversion (Theorem 5.5.10), existence of the angle of parallelism (Theorem 6.2.1), defect is additive (Theorem 6.4.3), (AAA) congruence in hyperbolic geometry (Theorem 6.4.5, focus on Figure 6.4.3, see also your notes). - 2.
 From lecture and handouts: Ceva's theorem and applications, inversion and all of its properties, exact formulas, with proof.
 Complex cross ratio is real for points on a circle or line.
 Existence and uniqueness of a limiting parallel ray, distance function in the Poincaré disk model is additive.
 Lobachevsky's theorem.
 Hyperbolic and spherical Pythagorean Theorem and formulas for right triangles, hyperbolic and spherical laws of sines and cosines, except for second hyperbolic law of cosines.
 Spherical law of cosines for angles (using polarity).
 Description of hypercycles and horocycles in the Poincaré upper half plane model and in the Poincaré disk models.
-Fractional linear transformation connecting the two Poincaré models (outline of the main ideas only).
-Lines are hyperparallel if they are not horoparallel. - 3.
-From homework: angle bisector theorem, value of cos(72°), inversion preserves the cross-ratio, inversion preserves angles when inputs are lines, analytic formula for inversion, composing concentric inversions, hyperbolic circles are also Euclidean circles in the Poincaré disk model.
+Fractional linear transformation connecting the two Poincaré models (outline of the main ideas only), Lines are hyperparallel if they are not horoparallel, there is a projective transformation taking 3 given collinear points into 3 other given collinear points, perspectivity preserves the cross-ratio, description of the nine-point circle (see also section 4.8). - 3.
+From homework: angle bisector theorem, value of cos(72°), inversion preserves the cross-ratio, inversion preserves angles when inputs are lines, analytic formula for inversion, composing concentric inversions.
 Fractional linear transformations preserve angles and cross-ratio, description of fractional linear transformations preserving the upper half plane, proof of the hyperbolic Pythagorean theorem, results about polar triangles in spherical geometry.